 Vaccine donations were a significant aspect of the supply landscape in 2021 but unfortunately deliveries were concentrated at the end of the year, overwhelming recipient countries.
 In addition, many of the doses donated bilaterally and through COVAX were delivered too close to their expiration dates for recipient countries to use, leading to wastage.
 In December 2021, recipient countries refused more than 100 million donated doses, primarily because of the short timeframe before expiry and also in some cases because storage facilities were full.
+Recently, the United States has decreased the pledged number of Pfizer vaccine donations from 1 billion to 600 million, citing decreased demand and service delivery bottlenecks in low and middle-income countries.

-Figure 12.
+Figure 13.
 Proportion of the \$5.98 billion ACT-A vaccines budget that is currently funded